nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Behaviors and Features Flags

 We want to give even more control on features/behaviors to enable or not inside Nuxeo Drive.
-And so we introduced 2 new parameters that will easily allow one to control the application behavior or features.
+And so we introduced two new parameters that will easily allow one to control the application behavior or features.

-Feature enablement will typically allow you to enable Nuxeo Drive DirectEdit while disabling Synchronisation.
-Or Direct Edit and Direct Transfer, and not synchronisation.
-Or only Synchronisation.
+Feature enablement will typically allow you to enable Nuxeo Drive DirectEdit while disabling synchronization.
+Or Direct Edit and Direct Transfer, and not synchronization.
+Or only synchronization.
 It is configurable both globally for all users and locally for a specific group of users.

 In short, this is a snippet of those parameters inside the server configuration file: